openstack-infra/system-config/doc/source/signing.rst

 Rotation
 --------

-The master key is rotated at the start of each development cycle, signed by a majority of Infra root sysadmins before being put into service, and has an expiration date set for shortly after the end of the targeted development cycle.
-The new key should also be signed by the old, and this signature pushed to the public keyserver network.
+The master key is rotated at the start of each development cycle (usually shortly after cycle-trailing deliverables are released), signed by a majority of Infra root sysadmins before being put into service, and has an expiration date set for a month after the end of the targeted development cycle.
+The newly-created key gets signed by the old, and this signature pushed to the public keyserver network.
 New key fingerprints are also submitted to the openstack/releases repository, for publication on the releases.openstack.org Web site.